Therapeutic Value of Visceral Manipulation

 Visceral Manipulation is used to locate and solve problems throughout the body.
 It encourages the body’s own natural mechanisms to improve the functioning of organs, dissipate the negative effects of stress, enhance mobility of the musculoskeletal system through the connective tissue attachments, and influence general metabolism.
 If various tissues are restricted or organs are unable to move properly because of an injury, illness, accident, etc., then they do not function optimally.

 For instance, the force of a seatbelt during a collision can cause restrictions of the tissues around a person’s liver.
 In this case, the liver is not able to move normally, and the function of the liver can decrease.
 Also, the liver attachments—diaphragm, rib cage, spine, stomach, kidneys, etc.—are adversely affected.
-The persion might begin to feel pain and stiffness in their neck, right shoulder, ribcage, spine, as well as experience low energy and poor digestion.
+The person might begin to feel pain and stiffness in their neck, right shoulder, ribcage, spine, as well as experience low energy and poor digestion.
 By addressing the tissue restrictions around the liver with VM, which is the source of the cascade of symptoms, the person will begin to function optimally again.

 Our body is made up of many interrelated components such as bones, muscles, nerves, and fascia, as well as the internal organs (viscera).
 Your organs are in perpetual motion.
 When you breathe, walk, and stretch, your organs move in your chest and abdomen.
 For example, when you take a breath, your kidneys move one inch; and with deep inhalation, they move 4 inches.
 In a day, they move a little over 1/2 mile.
 That’s around 19,000 miles a lifetime!